 - Avoid excessive welding speed

-- Choose appropriate filler metal
+- Choose an appropriate filler metal

 - Use properly sized consumables